FISH FOR... PRIVATE DAMS AQUAPONICTS PUBLIC WATERS

 Silver Perch are omnivorous and will thrive in most farm dams.

-As the Silver Perch soon come to know when they will be fed, they will be ready and waiting near the surface at feeding time.
+Our silver perch are already eating aquaculture pellets.
+Click for video You can order food from us any time, and we can send food with you fingerlings.
+You don't need to feed your fish in your dam, but if you choose to they will grow faster.
+Silver Perch soon come to know when they will be fed, they will be ready and waiting near the surface at feeding time.
 We recommend Silver Perch be fed during the late evening.
 If they are fed early in the morning there is a risk that birds may eat your fish before you are up and about, especially in summer when it is light very early.
 (Remember the fish will be congregating in one spot waiting to be fed.)
 Feeding Silver Perch just before sunset will provide a spectacular display for your friends and visitors.
 A great talking point for a barbie.
+Click for video

-Silver Perch can be stocked at about 300-400 per hectare if they are not fed, and up to 1000 per hectare if their food is to be supplemented artificially.
+Silver Perch can be stocked at about 300-400 per hectare if they are not fed, and up to 1000 per hectare if choose to feed them.
+(NOTE, it is illegal to sell your fish.)

 Silver Perch that have been fed are very easy to catch, just add a hook to their food!?
 Otherwise use worms fished on the bottom with a very light float.